ShubhamYadav27/Avenor-AI/backend-upgrade/README.md

-# Avenor — Predictive Revenue Intelligence
+# Avenor — Predictive Revenue Intelligence Backend-Upgrade

 > Know who is about to buy, why, and what to say — before any competitor does.

 Avenor is a self-improving B2B revenue intelligence platform.
-It monitors companies for buying signals, scores them against your ICP, surfaces an Account Intelligence Feed, connects to your CRM, and learns from every win and loss to improve predictions.
+It monitors companies for buying signals, scores them against your ICP, surfaces an AccounT Intelligence Feed, connects to your CRM, and learns from every win and loss to improve predictions.

-**Current version:** v0.2-crm (Phase 4.2 complete)
+This repository is **Phase 4.2 — CRM Intelligence & Feedback Loop**

 ---